-Yvette formerly served as the graduate assistant for the Women’s Resource Center for the past two years and has now returned to the Women’s Resource Center where she will serve as the Coordinator.
-She is a recent 2009 University of Northern Colorado graduate, with a Masters of Public Health degree.
-Even though she has been living in Colorado for two years, she has to let it be known that she is originally from the “Alien Capital of the World,” Roswell, New Mexico.
+Yvette formerly served as the graduate assistant for the Women’s Resource Center is now the Director of the Women’s Resource Center and Stryker Institute.
+She is a 2009 University of Northern Colorado graduate, with a Masters of Public Health degree.
+Even though she has been living in Colorado, she has to let it be known that she is originally from the “Alien Capital of the World,” Roswell, New Mexico.
 Yvette is very excited to have the opportunity to continue working at the WRC and UNC.
-Having worked and attended courses at UNC for the past two years, Yvette has been able to develop and strengthen her passion for higher education.
+Having worked and attended courses at UNC, Yvette has been able to develop and strengthen her passion for higher education.
 She hopes that serving in this role will allow her to continue to provide students with opportunities that will allow them to grow and expand their interests.

 Sarah is the Administrative Assistant for the Women’s Resource Center and Stryker Institute for Leadership Development.
-She joined the WRC/Stryker team in May of 2010 when she was 8 months pregnant and is now the proud mom to a little boy named Atley.
+She joined the WRC/Stryker team in May of 2010.
 Sarah is excited to use her passion for higher education and provide assistance to all who come into the center.